 Photo of Mosa Mkhize Mosa Mkhize

-Mosa Mkhize is a policy advisor in the firm’s Africa Practice Group through which she provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa Mkhize is a policy advisor and leads the firm’s Africa Public Policy Practice.
+Drawing on her experience both in government and in various roles in the private sector, Mosa provides strategic policy and regulatory advice to clients doing business with and across…

-Mosa Mkhize is a policy advisor in the firm’s Africa Practice Group through which she provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa Mkhize is a policy advisor and leads the firm’s Africa Public Policy Practice.
+Drawing on her experience both in government and in various roles in the private sector, Mosa provides strategic policy and regulatory advice to clients doing business with and across Africa.
+Mosa does so by leveraging close to two decades of experience in international trade, public policy and government affairs.